 Research output per year

-Office hours: due to the corona measures only on Tuesday, or contact her via email (her work days are from Monday to Wednesday).
+Office hours: on Monday, or contact her via email (her work days are Monday, Tuesday & Wednesday).

 Hagen is currently working on several article and book projects, which include: